Daniel Pemberton: Life and career

-In 2013, Pemberton completed his breakthrough score of director Ridley Scott's film The Counselor.
-The score was recorded at Abbey Road Studios in London.
+In 2013, Pemberton completed his breakthrough score of director Ridley Scott's film The Counselor, which was recorded at Abbey Road Studios in London.

-Since then he has worked on countless award winning films and songs with an array of highly notable film directors and artists, including Danny Boyle, Aaron Sorkin, Ridley Scott, David O. Russell, Darren Aronofsky, Guy Ritchie, Mick Jagger, Drake and Iggy Pop.

-In 2021, he was named "Film Composer Of The Year" by the World Soundtrack Awards and International Film Music Critics Association.
+In 2021, he was named "Film Composer of the Year" by the World Soundtrack Awards and International Film Music Critics Association.

-Pemberton was originally named the "Discovery of the Year" in 2014 at the World Soundtrack Awards and nominated as "Film Composer of the Year" in 2016, 2019, 2021 and 2022.
+Pemberton was originally named the "Discovery of the Year" in 2014 at the World Soundtrack Awards and nominated as "Film Composer of the Year" in 2016, 2019, 2021, 2022 and 2023.